edgelesssys/constellation/docs/docs/getting-started/first-steps.md

     <tabItem value="aws" label="AWS">

     ```bash
-    constellation iam create aws --zone=eu-central-1a --prefix=constellTest --generate-config
+    constellation iam create aws --zone=us-east-2a --prefix=constellTest --generate-config
     ```

-    This command creates IAM configuration for the AWS zone `eu-central-1a` using the prefix `constellTest` for all named resources being created.
+    This command creates IAM configuration for the AWS zone `us-east-2a` using the prefix `constellTest` for all named resources being created.
 It also creates the configuration file `constellation-conf.yaml` in your current directory with the IAM values filled in.

+    Depending on the attestation type you select during config generation different regions are available:
+    AMD SEV-SNP machines (attestation type set to `awsSEVSNP`) are currently available in the following regions:
+     * `eu-west-1`
+     * `us-east-2`

+    You can find a list of regions that support AMD SEV-SNP in [AWS' documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/snp-requirements.html).

+    NitroTPM machines are available in all regions.
     Constellation OS images are currently replicated to the following regions:
      * `eu-central-1`
      * `eu-west-1`